lipemat/advanced-sidebar-menu/readme.txt

 == Description ==

-Creates a widget for both pages and categories that will display the current page/category and an child pages or categories.
+Uses the parent/child relationship to your pages or categories to generate menus based on the current section of your site.
+Simply assign a page or category to a parent and this will do the rest for you.

 Keeps the menu clean and usable.
+Only related items display so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.

 <h3>Want more options and better support?</h3>

 <strong><big><a href="https://matlipe.com/product/advanced-sidebar-menu-pro/">Go Pro!</a></big></strong>

-Included page options:
+<h4>Included page options:</h4>
 <ol>
    <li>Add a title to the widget</li>
    <li>Include the highest level parent page</li>